xzhou110/Customer_Insights_from_Amazon_Echo_Reviews/README.md

 I’ll perform topic analysis on customer reviews.
 I am a user of Amazon Echo/Alexa.
 I am interested in learning how many and what major topics I can extract out of customer reviews.
 The end goal is to use the insights to help business enhance self-awareness and make better business decisions.

+### Project Design: I performed

+### Tools:
+- Pandas for data manipulation
+- Pickle for data storage
+- SVD for dimension reducton
+- Kmeans for cluster anlysis
+- LDA for Topic analysis
+- Word Cloud

-Data:
+### Data:
-Datasets:
-Amazon Alexa Device Reviews: ~3k reviews
+- Dataset #1: Amazon Alexa Device Reviews: ~3k reviews
-Amazon Echo Reviews: ~7k reviews
+- Dataset #2: Amazon Echo Reviews: ~7k reviews

-Fields can be used:
-Rating (used for exploration)
-Review
+### Algorithms:
+- Cluster Analysis
+- Topic Modeling

+### Learning and Recommended nextsteps: